mikegcoleman/docker101-linux/README.md

 Next you'll learn how to package your own apps as Docker images, using a [Dockerfile](https://docs.docker.com/engine/reference/builder/).

 The Dockerfile syntax is straightforward.
-In this task you'll walk through two Dockerfiles which package websites to run in Docker containers.
-The first example is very simple, and the second is more involved.
-By the end of this task you'll have a good understanding of the main Dockerfile instructions.
+In this task we're going to create an NGINX website from a Dockerfile.

 ### Build a simple website image